Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization

 \subsection{Shape Optimization on Aerodynamic Properties via Genetic Algorithm}

 The VAEGAN model has been proven to be able to parameterize existing airfoils to latent feature vectors and synthesize novel airfoils automatically.
 However, whether or not the learned features and synthesized airfoils can be optimized to possess desired aerodynamic properties remains untested.
-To this end, this section demonstrates that with the VAEGAN model, airfoil shapes can be optimized to realize the target $C_l$ and $C_d$ value via a genetic algorithm (GA).
-The lift and drag coefficients, $C_l$ and $C_d$, calculated are under the same condition as Section \RNum{4} E. As illustrated in Fig.~\ref{fig:genetic_alg}, the target lift coefficient is $C_l^t=0.6$, and target drag coefficient is $C_d^t=0.06$.
+To this end, this section demonstrates that with the VAEGAN model, airfoil shapes can be optimized to target $C_l^t$ and $C_d^t$ values via a genetic algorithm (GA).
+The lift and drag coefficients, $C_l^t$ and $C_d^t$, are calculated using XFoil under the same condition as Section 4.5.
+As illustrated in Fig.~\ref{fig:genetic_alg}, the target lift coefficient is $C_l^t=0.6$, and target drag coefficient is $C_d^t=0.06$.
 In our case, the total number of generations, $N$, is set to be 60, and the number of populations on each generation, $M$, to be 25.
-Fig.~\ref{fig:avg_score} and Fig.~\ref{fig:genetic_alg_clcd} show how the average score and $C_l,C_d$ change with generation, respectively.
-As Fig.~\ref{fig:airfoil_evole} illustrates, the airfoil shape gradually evolves to the target $C_l$ and $C_d$.
+Fig.~\ref{fig:genetic_alg}a depicts the evolution of average score by generation when different generative methods are applied.
+PCA fails to generate optimized airfoils with target aerodynamic properties.
+On the other hand, airfoils generated from deep generative models (i.e., VAE and VAEGAN) can be optimized toward target $C_l$ and $C_d$.
+However, under the same number of generations and populations, VAEGAN demonstrates better performance in generating optimized airfoil designs with higher fitness scores.
+Fig.~\ref{fig:genetic_alg}b show how $C_l$ and $C_d$ change by generation using VAEGAN.
+As Fig.~\ref{fig:genetic_alg}c illustrates, the airfoil shape gradually evolves to the target $C_l$ and $C_d$.
 Also, we compare the performance of airfoil optimization using different featurization techniques, PCA, and VAE.